 - 643.110.
-Unless an adjudicative proceeding is exempt by statute from the requirement that it be conducted by an administrative law judge employed by the Office of Administrative Hearings, the following provisions apply: - (a) The presiding officer shall be an administrative law judge assigned by the director of the Office of Administrative Hearings. - (b) In the discretion of the agency head, the administrative law judge may hear the case alone or the agency head may hear the case with the administrative law judge. - (c) If the administrative law judge hears the case alone, the administrative law judge shall exercise all powers relating to the conduct of the hearing. - (d) If the agency head hears the case with the administrative law judge: - (1) The administrative law judge shall preside at the hearing, rule on the admission and exclusion of evidence, and advise the agency head on matters of law. - (2) The agency head shall exercise all other powers relating to the conduct of the hearing but may delegate any or all of them to the administrative law judge.

-- (3) The agency head shall issue a final decision as provided in Section 649.110.
+The following provisions apply in an adjudicative proceeding that is required by statute to be conducted by an administrative law judge employed by the Office of Administrative Hearings: - (a) The presiding officer shall be an administrative law judge assigned by the director of the Office of Administrative Hearings. - (b) In the discretion of the agency head, the administrative law judge may hear the case alone or the agency head may hear the case with the administrative law judge. - (c) If the administrative law judge hears the case alone, the administrative law judge shall exercise all powers relating to the conduct of the hearing. - (d) If the agency head hears the case with the administrative law judge: - (1) The administrative law judge shall preside at the hearing, rule on the admission and exclusion of evidence, and advise the agency head on matters of law. - (2) The agency head shall exercise all other powers relating to the conduct of the hearing but may delegate any or all of them to the administrative law judge. - (3) The agency head shall issue a final decision as provided in Section 649.110.
 The administrative law judge who presided at the hearing shall be present during the consideration of the case and, if requested, shall assist and advise the agency head.
 No agency member who did not hear the evidence shall vote. - (4) Notwithstanding any other provision of this subdivision, if after the hearing has commenced a quorum no longer exists, the administrative law judge who is presiding shall complete the hearing as if sitting alone and shall deliver a proposed decision to the agency head as provided in Section 649.110.

 Comment.
 Section 643.110 restates the substance of the first sentence of former Section 11512(a).
-It recognizes that a number of statutes exempt hearings from the requirement that the hearings be conducted by an administrative law judge employed by the Office of Administrative Hearings.
-Assignment of an administrative law judge under subdivision (a) is governed by Section 636.150 (Office of Administrative Hearings).
+Statutes apart from this division may require specific adjudicative proceedings to be conducted by an administrative law judge employed by the Office of Administrative Hearings.
+In addition, hearings by agencies created after the operative date of this division are required to be conducted by an administrative law judge employed by the Office of Administrative Hearings unless expressly exempted by statute.
+Cf. Section 631.040 (when adjudicative proceeding required to be conducted by administrative law judge employed by OAH).

-Subdivision (b) restates the second sentence of former Section 11512(a).

-Subdivision (c) restates the second sentence of former Section 11512(b).

-Subdivisions (d)(1) and (2) restate the first sentence of former Section 11512(b).
-Subdivision (d)(3) restates former Section 11517(a) with the addition of a sentence that makes clear the agency head may issue a final decision in the proceeding.
-Subdivision (d)(4) restates former Section 11512(e).
+- 1 Assignment of an administrative law judge under subdivision (a) is governed by Section 2 3 4 5 636.150 (Office of Administrative Hearings). - Subdivision (b) restates the second sentence of former Section 11512(a). - Subdivision (c) restates the second sentence of former Section 11512(b). - Subdivisions (d)(1) and (2) restate the first sentence of former Section 11512(b). - 6 7 Subdivision (d)(3) restates former Section 11517(a) with the addition of a sentence that - makes clear the agency head may issue a final decision in the proceeding.
+Subdivision (d)(4) - restates former Section 11512(e).

-§ 643.120.
+9 § 643.120.
 Designation of presiding officer by agency head where exempt from OAH

-643.120.
-If an adjudicative proceeding is exempt by statute from the requirement that it be conducted by an administrative law judge employed by the Office of Administrative Hearings, any one or more of the following persons may, in the discretion of the agency head, be the presiding officer:

-(a) The agency head.
+- 10 643.120.
+If an adjudicative proceeding is not required by statute to be conducted by an administrative law judge employed by the Office of 11 - 12 Administrative Hearings, any one or more of the following persons may, in the - 13 discretion of the agency head, be the presiding officer: - 14 (a) The agency head.